testdouble/ecto_resource/README.md

 ### Automatic pluralization

 For methods that return a list of records, it seems natural to use a plural name.
 For example, take a function named `MyContext.all_schema`.
-While this works, it makes the grammar a bit awkward and distracts from the intent of the function. `EctoResource` uses `Inflex` when generating functions to create readable english function names automatically.
+While this works, it makes the grammar a bit awkward and distracts from the intent of the function. `EctoCooler` uses `Inflex` when generating functions to create readable english function names automatically.
 For example, given the schema `Person`, a function named `all_people/1` is generated.

 ### Generate documentation for each generated function